Program Overview

 May.
 10 Term cancelled if not yet paid in full

 Students who have not paid their full tuition by the payment deadline risk being dropped from their ACP courses and having the term cancelled.
-Any partial payment made toward the course(s) will be refunded (excluding late fees and finance charges) .
-The credit can only be reinstated upon receipt of the full tuition amount.
+Any partial payment made toward the course(s) will be refunded (excluding late fees and finance charges).

-Yes, semester s dropped for non-payment can be reinstated upon receipt of the full amount.
-Students cannot pick and choose classes within a semester to reinstate ; s tudents can only reinstate entire semesters.
-For additional guidance and /or clarification on the balance owed, contact the ACP office at 314-516-7005 or acp@umsl.edu,
+Yes, semesters dropped for non-payment can be reinstated upon receipt of the full amount.
+Students cannot pick and choose classes within a semester to reinstate; they can only reinstate entire semesters.
+For additional guidance and /or clarification on the balance owed, contact the ACP office at 314-516-7005 or acp@umsl.edu.

 Certain schools/districts do cover their students’ ACP tuition.
-E xamples include St. Louis Public Schools and the Ferguson-Florissant School District.
+Examples include St. Louis Public Schools and the Ferguson-Florissant School District.
 Policies will vary by school.
 Some schools cover tuition such that you will never have to make an out-of-pocket payment; others will have you pay upfront and reimburse you at the end of the year.
 Some schools cover full tuition; others cover partial tuition.
-Some cover tuition universally; others cover tuition conditionally (e.g. the school will only pay for grades C and above).
-Con sult with your high school to confirm their policies and procedures.
+Some cover tuition universally; others cover tuition conditionally (e.g. the school will only pay for passing grades).
+Consult with your high school to confirm their policies and procedures.

 Dropping Courses

 Yes, students are able to drop their ACP courses for any personal or academic reason.
-For specific deadlines, please visit the Dropping Courses page on our website.
+For specific deadlines, see the Dropping Courses.

-No, students who drop courses for personal or academic reasons cannot be added back to the course.
-F or example, if a student drops the UMSL credit early in the year because they are concerned about their grade, they cannot reinstate the UMSL credit even if they end up doing well in the course by the end.
+No, students who drop UMSL credit for personal or academic reasons cannot be added back, even if they have completed the high school course.
+For example, if a student drops the UMSL credit early in the year because they are concerned about their grade, they cannot reinstate the UMSL credit if they end up doing well in the course by the end.